 When you arrive in Skaftafell, we recommend that you take the 5.5 km, two-hour hike to Svartifoss.
 It might take about two hours to reach it, but it is the most beautiful waterfall in Iceland.
 If you want to make more of your hiking, take a turn to Sjónarnípa on your way back from the waterfall to view the spectacular glacier Skaftafellsjökull.
 This will only add half an hour to your hiking.
-From Skaftafell, head on to the most exciting part of your drive, Jökulsárlón.
+Only about five kilometers east of Skaftafell is the magnificent glacier tongue Svínafellsjökull, best known for its role as a shooting location for the northern part, the wall, in Game of Thrones.
+A place worth visiting a doesn't take more than an hour.
+From Skaftafell and Svinafellsjökull you head on to the most exciting part of your drive, Jökulsárlón.
 This is where the big forces of nature dominate.
 Huge icebergs that have fallen from the largest glacier in Europe, fighting their way to the ocean, pushed by the water, come from under the glacier.
 Here, you should take the 40-minute boat trip and experience the iceberg landscape on the lagoon and its magical feeling.
 For photographers, the possibilities and motives are infinite.
 From Jökulsárlón, the drive to Höfn takes about two hours through a spectacular landscape.

 Jökulsárlón is impressive and on the Ring Road in Iceland

 There are many accommodation options in Höfn and the rural area around it: good-quality hotels and guest houses as well as great camping sites.
 Höfn is a great place to stop overnight, with good-quality restaurants and cafés.
 It is truly a town worth visiting.